Craps Table Class¶

 Because we don’t need polymorphism between Craps and Roulette, we can

-create a subclass of Table
+create a subclass of Table with a more complex interface

 and leave Roulette untouched.
-Perhaps we’ll call it CrapsTable
+Perhaps we’ll call it CrapsTable.

 Design Decision – Allowable Outcomes¶

-After deciding to create a CrapsTable
+After deciding to create a CrapsTable subclass, we have

 several consequent decisions.
 First, we turn the interesting question of

-how best to allocate responsibility for keeping the list of Outcome
+how best to allocate responsibility for keeping the list of Outcome instances

 which change with the game state.